culibraries/folio/pulumi/README.md

 Clone this repo then run `npm install` in the `pulumi/folio` directory.
 We are sticking to npm for this project and not using yarn.

+## Terminology
+We use the term "dev" to refer to non-production environments serviced by the `*.cublcta.com` certificates.
+These environments can logically be for "testing", "scratch", "staging" or other purposes.
+The point is that "dev" is non-production.
+This arrangement allows for the wildcard cert to be used for any environment that is not production making mapping domain such as folio-iris.cublcta.com to a specific (staging, scratch, etc) in-cluster service much easier.

 ## Pulumi

 ### Stacks